SchulerTsang/HugoBlog/content/posts/EveryQuotes.md

 > **"Don't sit down and wait for the opportunities to come.
 Get up and make them."**
 >
 > — [Madam C.J.
 Walker](https://nmaahc.si.edu/explore/stories/annie-malone-and-madam-cj-walker-pioneers-african-american-beauty-industry)

+Update date: 2024/04/13

+> **"Live as if you were to die tomorrow.
+Learn as if you were to live forever."**
+> ― Mahatma Gandhi